-Bond Counsel has reviewed the information appearing in the Official Statement under the captions "CONTINUING DISCLOSURE OF INFORMATION - SEC RULE 15-c2-12," "REGISTRATION," "THE BONDS," "THE DISTRICT - General," "TAXING PROCEDURES," "ANNEXATION AND CONSOLIDATION," "LEGAL MATTERS" (as it relates to the opinion of bond counsel), "TAX EXEMPTION," "NOT QUALIFIED TAX-EXEMPT OBLIGATIONS," and "REGISTRATION AND QUALIFICATION UNDER SECURITIES LAWS" solely to determine whether such information fairly summarizes the procedures, documents, and legal matters referred to therein.
-Bond Counsel has not, however, independently verified any of the factual information contained in this Official Statement nor has it conducted an investigation of the affairs of the District for the purpose of passing upon the accuracy or completeness of this Official Statement.
-No person is entitled to rely upon Bond Counsel's limited participation as an assumption of responsibility for or an expression of opinion of any kind with regard to the accuracy or completeness of any information contained herein, other than the matters discussed immediately above.
+Bond Counsel has reviewed the information appearing in the Official Statement under the captions "NO REGISTRATION OR QUALIFICATION FOR SALE OF BONDS," CONTINUING DISCLOSURE OF INFORMATION - SEC RULE 15C2-12," THE BONDS," THE DISTRICT - Authority, and - Strategic Partnership Agreement," "TAXING PROCEDURES," "ANNEXATION AND CONSOLIDATION," "TAX MATTERS," and "LEGAL MATTERS" solely to determine whether such information fairly summarizes the procedures and documents referred to therein.
+In its capacity as Special Tax Counsel, Orrick, Herrington & Sutcliffe LLP, has reviewed the information appearing in this Official Statement under the captions "LEGAL MATTERS" (but only insofar as such caption relates to the opinion of Special Tax Counsel), and "TAX MATTERS" to determine whether such information fairly summarizes the procedures, law and documents referred to therein.
+Such firms have not, however, independently verified any of the factual information contained in this Official Statement nor have they conducted an investigation of the affairs of the District for the purpose of passing upon the accuracy or completeness of this Official Statement.
+No person is entitled to rely upon such firms' limited participation as an assumption of responsibility for or an expression of opinion of any kind with regard to the accuracy or completeness of any information contained herein, other than the matters discussed immediately above.

-Radcliffe Bobbitt Adams Polley PLLC acts as general counsel to the District on matters other than the issuance of bonds.
-The legal fees paid to Bond Counsel for services rendered in connection with the issuance of the Bonds are based on a percentage of the bonds actually issued, sold, and delivered.
-Therefore, such fees are contingent upon the sale and delivery of the Bonds.
+Radcliffe Bobbitt Adams Polley PLLC, Houston, Texas acts as general counsel to the District on matters other than the issuance of bonds.
+The legal fees paid to Bond Counsel for services rendered in connection with the issuance of the Bonds are based on a percentage of the bonds actually issued, sold and delivered and, therefore, such fees are contingent upon the sale and delivery of the Bonds.